Amelia Earhart: Planning and sponsorship

+Selection of Amelia Earhart

 In April 1928, George Palmer Putnam—the publicist and publisher of Charles Lindbergh's best-selling autobiography "WE"—caught wind of the planned transatlantic attempt.
 Curious, he met with his friend Captain Hilton Railey and shared that he had heard Richard Byrd had sold his plane to a mysterious buyer, and that floats were being fitted to the Fokker at East Boston Airport.
 Determined to get involved, Putnam encouraged Railey to "crash the gate" and investigate.
 Railey found Wilmer Stultz in a bar and, catching him in a talkative mood, learned of Amy Guest and the true purpose of the newly outfitted seaplane Friendship.

 Putnam and Railey resolved to take on the task of finding the "right sort of girl" on Amy Guest's behalf.
 Railey reached out to his friend, Rear Admiral Reginald R. Belknap, in Boston.
 After hearing the criteria outlined by Guest, Belknap immediately replied, "Call Denison House and ask for Amelia Earhart".

 Upon receiving Railey's call, Earhart was initially skeptical, but agreed to meet him at his office.
 The moment she arrived, Railey was convinced he had found the right woman.
 Almost immediately, he asked her, "How would you like to be the first woman to cross the Atlantic?"
 Earhart wrote later "Under the circumstances...
 I couldn't say no."

 However, Earhart had conditions before accepting the invitation.
 She made it clear that the role of a mere passenger held no appeal to her—she wanted the opportunity to take her turn at the controls.
 Although she lacked experience with multi-engine aircraft and non-visual instrument flying, it was agreed that, weather permitting, she would be allowed to pilot the aircraft for a portion of the journey.

 It was written into her flight contract that Earhart would hold the title of commander aboard Friendship.
 She was granted final authority over all matters of policy, procedure, personnel, and any other issues that might arise during the mission—at least until their arrival in London.
 Both Wilmer Stultz and Louis Gordon would serve as her subordinates during the flight.

+Preparations and departure

 On June 3, 1928, after three unsuccessful attempts to take off from the Jeffries Yacht Club in East Boston, the crew of Friendship made critical adjustments to reduce weight.
 Six five-gallon cans of fuel were unloaded, and backup pilot Lou Gower voluntarily stepped down from the crew to further lighten the aircraft.
 The fourth attempt proved successful.
 After 67 tense seconds, Friendship lifted off the water and climbed steadily, heading north on the first leg of its transatlantic journey to Trepassey, Newfoundland.
-Friendship finally arrived at Trepassey on June 5, after poor weather forced Wilmer Stultz to make an unexpected landing in Halifax, Nova Scotia, the day before.
+Friendship finally arrived in Trepassey on June 5, after poor weather forced Wilmer Stultz to make an unexpected landing in Halifax, Nova Scotia, the day before.
 Earhart later described the arrival at Trepassey as chaotic, likening it to a rodeo, with "maritime cowboys" in small boats aggressively vying to tow the plane, nearly entangling it in ropes and knocking crew member Slim Gordon into the water.